Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis

 The term ``holes'' has been used ambiguously in the main text.
-Depending on how holes are quantified from the figure data, different PH groups are obtained from the same data.
-This section explains how construction method of cubical complex produce different PH groups.
+Depending on how holes are quantified from the figure data, different persistent homology groups are obtained from the same data.
+This section explains how the construction method of a cubical complex produces different persistent homology groups.
 For this purpose, the calculation procedure for PD is explained in detail.
-The characteristics of each PH group obtained by the two libraries with different construction methods employed in this study, GUDHI\cite{dlotko2018computational} and HomCloud\cite{homcloud} library, are described in the last paragraph of this appendix.
-To establish holes quantitatively, figure data are first reexpressed as a set of triangles (a simplicical complex) or rectangles (a cubical complex) to ensure that they can be dealt with algebraically.
-When grayscale pixel image data $G:=\{G(i,j)\in [0,1]\mid\: 1\leq i \leq d_x, 1\leq j \leq d_y\}$ are provided as input data, they are converted to a cubical complex using the following data structure: we consider the grayscale pixel data as a set of binary images binarized at a certain threshold $t$ which is expressed as
+The characteristics of each persistent homology group obtained by the two libraries with different construction methods employed in this study, GUDHI~\cite{dlotko2018computational} and HomCloud~\cite{homcloud} library, are described in the last paragraph of this appendix.
+To quantitatively establish holes, figure data are first reexpressed as a set of triangles (a simplicical complex) or rectangles (a cubical complex) to ensure that they can be dealt with algebraically.
+When grayscale pixel image data $G:=\{G(i,j)\in [0,1]\mid\: 1\leq i \leq p_x, 1\leq j \leq p_y\}$ are provided as input data, they are converted to a cubical complex using the following data structure: we consider grayscale pixel data as a set of binary images binarized at a certain threshold $t$, which is expressed as